roots/docs/docs/trellis/master/ssh-keys.md

 Specify the user's primary group first in the list in the list of `groups`.
 List `keys` for anyone who will need to make an SSH connection as that user. `server.yml` can `lookup` keys in local files or retrieve them from remote host URLs.

-::: tip Example
+::: tip GitHub example
-Here's an example of my public keys I have hosted on GitHub: https://github.com/swalkinshaw.keys
+Using `https://github.com/<username>.keys` is a quick way to get all the public SSH keys you have on your GitHub account added onto the server.
 :::

-If needed, you may redefine the `users` in any given `group_vars` environment file, overriding the `users` list in `group_vars/all/users.yml`.
+If needed, you can define different users *per* environment by redefining `users` in any `group_vars/<environment>/users.yml` file.

-## `server.yml`: `root` or `admin`
+## `server.yml`

-We assume that when you first create your server you've already added your SSH key to the `root` account.
-Digital Ocean will add this for you when you create a droplet.
-If you don't want to use an SSH key, you will need to add the `--ask-pass` option each time you run the `server.yml` playbook.
+Trellis assumes that when you first create your server you've already added your SSH key to the `root` account.
+How this happens depends on your cloud provider but here's a few common ones:

+- *Digital Ocean*: gives you the option to automatically add your SSH key when creating your droplet
-(Note to AWS users: AWS provides a `pem` file.
-You need to convert it to a `pub` file for it to work with Ansible.
-[See this thread](https://discourse.roots.io/t/trellis-ssh-permission-denied-aws/4857/14?u=pixeline) to find out how.)
+- *AWS*: provides a `pem` file which needs to be converted to a `pub` file for use with Ansible (example: `ssh-keygen -y -f private_key1.pem > public_key1.pub `)

 `server.yml` will try to connect to your server as `root`.
 If the connection fails, `server.yml` will try to connect as the `admin_user` defined in `group_vars/all/users.yml` (default `admin`).
 If `root` login will be disabled on your server, it is critical for the `admin_user` to be defined in your list of `users`, with `sudo` first in this user's list of groups (see the [Security docs](security.md)).
 The default definition for the `admin_user` is shown below.